 “Here on the streets of Warsaw, in these tumultuous days, fiery and intoxicating, I am transported in thought to the distant city of my dreams, I soar with my gaze above this low land, expansive and undulating like a coat of God’s thrown down as a colorful canvas at the threshold of heaven.”

-Nawkum Press will be publishing Schulz’s short story The Republic of Dreams in a limited edition artist’s book, co-designed, printed and bound by Foolscap Press, with etchings from artist Tom Wood who also worked on Nawakum’s The Book of Sand by Jorge Luis Borges.
+Nawakum Press will be publishing Schulz’s short story The Republic of Dreams in a limited edition artist’s book format, co-designed, printed and bound by Foolscap Press, with etchings from artist Tom Wood, who also worked on Nawakum’s The Book of Sand by Jorge Luis Borges.
 The book will be printed in Polish and in English, with a new translation by Madeline G. Levine, Kenan Professor of Slavic Literatures Emerita at the University of North Carolina.
 In her words “In a sense, in order to find an English voice for him I had to suppress my critical habits, hold my breath, dive deep and start swimming."